-*By the way, I thought it was just me who didn’t really know of Maligne Canyon till a Canadian couple reached out on instagram, saying they’d holidayed in Jasper National Park quite a few times and had no idea there was anything like this here.
+*By the way, I thought it was just me who didn’t really know of Maligne Canyon till a Canadian couple reached out on Instagram, saying they’d holidayed in Jasper National Park quite a few times and had no idea there was anything like this here.

 Now, we were actually due to do the Maligne Canyon ice walk the day before but due to a mix up on the timing and we arrived into Jasper about an hour after the guide had left with the group.

 Between the wild animals (most of which will be perfectly fine if you’re there with someone who understands the area) and the river underneath, it’s always worth visiting with an expert on the canyon.

 The canyon, pretty as it is in summer, is absolutely spectacular in winter!

-For starters, it freezes over – which means you can walk right through it… and then there are those little droplets of water that you’d never really notice in summer, which freeze over in winter, creating what looks like the most spectacular frozen waterfall.
-They’re rich in minerals, hence their deep blue colour and are absolutely spectacular to see.
-(Some of them kinda remind me of melted candles).
+Then, there are those little droplets of water that you’d never really notice in summer, which freeze over in winter, creating what looks like the most spectacular frozen waterfall that you’ll see whilst hiking Maligne Canyon.

 Some of which, you might kinda remember if you did geography in school and some others which will come as a total surprise to you.
-(I’ll leave you to find out which is which when you visit).

 The canyon walk is also fairly easy though there is a little bit of an uphill schlep at the start (it’s no harder than climbing up 3 stories of a building, albeit on a more gradual incline) so fitness-wise, this is a walk most people can do.

-It’s absolutely magnificent (quite an apt name when you think about it) and very impressive – especially when you’re standing in front of it and realise how huge it is!
+It’s absolutely magnificent (quite an apt name when you think about it) and very impressive; especially when you’re standing in front of it and realise how huge it is!

-On one of the ‘frozen waterfalls’ (can’t remember the name but the one next to The Queen), you can do an ice climb right up it.
+On one of the ‘frozen waterfalls’ (can’t remember the name but the one next to The Queen), you can do an ice climb right up to it.

-When you decide to head back, you leave through a different yet similar route – similar in that it is technically the same direction you can but different in that you go through a higher, scenic path.
+When you decide to head back from hiking Maligne Canyon, you leave through a different route.
+Well, similar in that it is technically the same direction you can but different in that you go through a higher, scenic path.

-Maligne canyon is definitely not just one sight you should see when you’re in Jasper – it’s reason enough in itself to visit Jasper!
+Maligne Canyon is definitely not just one sight you should see when you’re in Jasper.
+It’s reason enough in itself to visit Jasper!